dotnet/winforms/docs/designer/designer-high-dpi-mode.md

 ![Unwanted Serialization changes](../images/Serialization.png)

 Up until now, developers have been advised to adhere to the instructions given [here](https://go.microsoft.com/fwlink/?linkid=875609) and restart Visual Studio in DpiUnAware mode to resolve these problems.
 Nevertheless, this process requires individual developers to do it every time they work on the project, adding inconvenience.
+Additionally, the entire Visual Studio IDE would be launched as DPI Unaware resulting in a blurry IDE experience.

 ## Solution